deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon30.png" alt="">

- To verify if our offset is correct, we can use `.cxr` in WinDbg to divulge if the contiguous memory block located at RCX + 0x26 is in fact a `CONTEXT` record.
+ To verify if our offset is correct, we can use `.cxr` in WinDbg to divulge if the contiguous memory block located at RCX + 0x36 is in fact a `CONTEXT` record. `0x36` is chosen, as this is the value currently that is about to be added to RCX, as seen a few screenshots ago.
 Verifying with WinDbg, we can see this is the case.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon31.png" alt="">